 There are nearly 200 law schools in the US alone and on average, law school acceptance rates are sitting at 45%.
 However, in well-regarded, more competitive law schools, such as Harvard Law School or Yale Law School, the acceptance rate drops to under 20%.
 For prestigious top-tier schools, the acceptance rate is under 10% and sometimes even under 5%.

-This should give you a rough idea of how competitive law school admissions process is and that you need to do something extraordinary to get accepted.
 And there is another huge hurdle that law school applicants face - different law school requirements.
-Every single law school will have its own admissions requirements that you need to fulfill, which means that you must have superior organizational skills to make sure you comply with them.
-Most law school applicants apply to 8-10 law schools, which means that you are preparing 8-10 applications even if you are using unified application systems like the Ontario Law School Application Service (OSLAS) or the Law School Admission Council (LSAC).
+Most law school applicants apply to 8-10 law schools, each of which has their own requirements.
+This means that you are preparing 8-10 applications even if you are using unified application systems like the Ontario Law School Application Service (OSLAS) or the Law School Admission Council (LSAC).
 Not only will you need to make sure that every single application component is of outstanding quality, but you will also need to communicate effectively with every school and keep up with each school's deadlines.

-All in all, it's safe to say that the law school admissions process is very challenging.
+All in all, it's safe to say that the law school admissions process is very challenging and competitive.
 Every student has his/her own strengths and weaknesses: some find the law school admissions essays incredibly challenging, some find the LSAT impossible, some freeze during a law school interview, and so on and so forth.
-This is why many students reach out to law school admissions consulting for expert advice and guidance on how to overcome these challenges - not only during this particular process, but in the future as well.
-So what does law school admissions consultants do and how can they help you?
-Let's find out in more detail.
+Our admissions expert Aaron Schulze and Tyler Chiasson share their most challenging experience when applying to law school:

 What is Law School Admissions Consulting?

 The purpose of law school admissions consulting or a law school advisor is to guide you throughout the entire law school admissions process and make sure that you get accepted to your chosen law schools.
-They are there with you every step of the way, from gathering your transcripts to replying to your admissions offer.
-The admissions process is lengthy, complex, and competitive.
-Law admissions consultants can help you prepare the best application possible, as well as provide invaluable tools and skills you will need during the admissions process and beyond, such as communication, writing, interviewing, self-reflection, and critical thinking.
+They are there with you every step of the way, from gathering your transcripts to writing your personal statement, to replying to your admissions offer!

-Many law school admissions consultants are former admissions officers from top law schools, so they’ll know the admissions process inside and out, and more importantly, they’ll know what school admissions committees are looking for in their candidates.
-Law school admissions consulting services also hire lawyers and offer their consulting services to up-and-coming law students.
-Essentially, law school advisors have inside knowledge of the admissions process, failproof application and interview strategies, and experience as working lawyers so they can provide you with the full picture of this career path.
-Law school admissions consultants offer personalized, customized guidance in crafting your application.
+Law school admissions consultants offer personalized guidance in crafting your application.
 They’ll show you how to create a customized admission timeline and personalized strategy to be your guiding plan.
-They’ll also provide you with tips on how to study for the LSAT, coach you on writing admissions essays like law school optional essays or law school personal statements and any other part of the admissions process.
-Law school admissions consultants can also counsel you throughout your application to and preparation for law school and provide you with options in case of waitlisting or rejection to your top schools.
+They’ll also provide you with tips on how to study for the LSAT, coach you on writing admissions essays like law school optional essays or law school personal statements and any other part of the admissions process, including options in case of waitlisting or rejection.

 How Can Law School Admissions Consulting Help You?